HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/logging_and_tracing/wcm_logs.md

 |Workflow|-   `com.ibm.workplace.wcm.api.*=finest`<br>-   `com.aptrix.pluto.workflow.*=finest`<br>-   `com.ibm.workplace.wcm.services.workflow.*=finest`|

 !!! warning "Warning"
-    Enabling general tracing can cause the server to become unresponsive because it may generate a large amount of log output in a short period of time, consuming disk space and system resources rapidly.
-To avoid this, always set the log scope only as wide as necessary for troubleshooting, and disable general tracing as soon as you have collected the required information.
+    Enabling general tracing can cause the server to become unresponsive because it may generate a large amount of log output in a short period of time, rapidly consuming disk space and system resources.
+To prevent this, always set the log scope as narrowly as necessary for troubleshooting, and disable general tracing as soon as you have collected the required information.

-The resulting traces of Virtual Member Manager are written below:
+The resulting traces for Virtual Member Manager are written to the following locations:

--   AIX® and Linux™: wp_profile_root/logs/HCL Portal and HCL Web Content Manager/trace.log
+- **AIX® and Linux™:** `wp_profile_root/logs/HCL Portal and HCL Web Content Manager/trace.log`
--   Windows™: wp_profile_root\logs\HCL Portal and HCL Web Content Manager\trace.log
+- **Windows™:** `wp_profile_root\logs\HCL Portal and HCL Web Content Manager\trace.log`

 ## HCLSoftware U learning materials